wai-blue/adios-docs/Static/Source/Getting started/Directory structure.md

-      Models/         // definition of models in the widget Templates/      // TWIG templates for the controllers Main.php        // "main" class of the widget Assets/             // all assets used in your app images/
+      Models/         // definition of models in the widget Templates/      // TWIG templates for the controllers Main.php        // "main" class of the widget ConfigApp.php       // default configuration of your app Init.php            // initial configuration upload/               // where your uploaded files are stored vendor/               // libraries, packages, and dependencies ConfigEnv.php         // environment-specific configuration of your app
-    css/
-    js/
-  ConfigApp.php       // default configuration of your app Init.php            // initial configuration
-vendor/               // libraries, packages, and dependencies ConfigEnv.php         // environment-specific configuration of your app
 ```